 - What past experiences relate well to this position?

 The second meeting may involve meeting with several different individuals from within the organization.
 Be able to represent yourself with information and examples of how your abilities will be beneficial to the employer.
 The same rules of etiquette apply for second interviews.
 Dress professionally and follow up with thank-you letters.
 In a second interview, employers are looking for the following:

 - Examples of how you will benefit their organization

 - Enthusiasm in the position and confidence in your ability to be successful in the job

 Informational Interviewing provides you with an opportunity to find out more about a profession/industry.
 This is a great way to network and develop contacts - it is NOT about asking for a job!
 For more information and resources on Informational Interivewing, visit our webpage on Career Exploration.

 Interview Workshops Now Available Online!

-The CDC offers a variety of in-depth career-related workshops online.
+The Career Center offers a variety of in-depth career-related workshops online.
 See below for a complete list of interview sessions currently offered online.
 Online sessions are viewed with Windows Media Video.
 To view any of these workshops, your speakers must be turned on and you must have access to Windows Media Video (.wmv files).

 Contact the CDC at 717-477-1484 with any questions you may have.